Key Takeaways

 Workers compensation would cover the medical and death benefits for the employee's family.
 The OSHA fine is a separate regulatory penalty that insurance does not pay.
 But the workers comp claim from a heat fatality can be substantial — and it affects the employer's experience modification rating for years.

-NIOSH reports a fatal injury rate for grounds maintenance workers of 20 per 100,000 — five times the all-worker rate of 4 per 100,000.
+Grounds maintenance workers face a fatal injury rate of 20 per 100,000 — five times the all-worker rate of 4 per 100,000.

 Chemical exposure from pesticide application